 I often interview and write about notable engineers and scientists, but today I wanted to talk about an electrical engineer (EE) you probably have not heard about.
 George Wong (Fig. 1) was my father, who recently passed away at age 87.
 He had six children with my mother, who is still with us.
 Two turned out to be engineers including my brother, who has a chemical engineering degree, and myself, who is also a EE.

 My father was a graduate of the University of Wisconsin.
 He started studying to be an electrical engineer at Beloit College in Wisconsin and was a co-op engineer for a year.
-This was back when motors, relays, and vacuum tubes were in the curriculum.
+This was back when motors, relays, and vacuum tubes were in the curriculum.1.
+George Wong was an electrical engineer and great-grandfather to my three grandchildren.

 After college he became a 1st Lieutenant in the U.S. Army Corps of Engineers.
 He spent time in Korea during the Korean conflict before returning home.